the-events-calendar/event-tickets/readme.txt

 * Fix - Fixed updating stock data when Tickets Commerce attendees are moved.
 [ET-2009]
 * Fix - Fixed showing duplicate order overview data from TribeCommerce when ETP is disabled.
 [ET-2011]
 * Fix - Stock will be calculated correctly when an order fails and then succeeds while using Tickets Commerce.
 [ET-1833]
-* Fix - Decode any HTML entities that appear int he subject line of outgoing emails.
+* Fix - Decode any HTML entities that appear in the subject line of outgoing emails.
 [ET-2007]
 * Fix - Fixed multiple issues related to series pass check-ins.
 [ET-1936]
 * Fix - Site Health will no longer fatal when providers are not setup.
 [ET-2047]
 * Tweak - Use dynamic ticket labels within the block editor's Tickets Block.
 [ET-690]